stuta/Luajit-Tcp-Server/README.md

 ### AppSharedMemory.lua

 In one terminal window run "lj AppSharedMemory.lua s".
-In another teminal run "hlj AppSharedMemory.lua c".
+In another teminal run "lj AppSharedMemory.lua c".

 Client sends a message to server and waits for an answer.
 Server copies read message to send buffer.
 After answer client sends another message.
 This happens 5 million times in less than 2 seconds, that means 2.5 million roundtrip-messages in second = 200 nanoseconds for one message to go to one direction.
 With tcp server we get 26 000 roundtrip messages in second.